aws-samples/amazon-sagemaker-feature-store-end-to-end-workshop/README.md

     * **Topics:**
        * Setup of granular access control to Offline Feature Store using AWS Lake Formation
        * Testing of the access control using SageMaker Feature Store SDK

-* **Module 10: Materialize Offline features to the Online store**
-    * **Topics:**
-        * Use the [Feature Store Spark Connector](https://docs.aws.amazon.com/sagemaker/latest/dg/batch-ingestion-spark-connector-setup.html) to ingest features directly to the offline store.
-        * Use the Feature Store Spark Connector to incrementally materialize the latest features to the online store.